wp-plugins/notifly/readme.txt

 * Better formatting of new post emails.

 = 1.0 =
-* Intial release by Otto.
+* Initial release by Otto.